 As an F-1 student, you can also work part time on campus for a maximum of 20 hours per week when your academic term is in session.
 (You are also able to work full time during academic breaks.)
 F-1 students can only work off campus with permission from their US university or college.

-After you complete your program and graduate, you may be eligible to apply for Optional Practical Training (OPT), which will allow you to work up to 12 months in a field related to the program you studied.
+You may be eligible to apply for Optional Practical Training (OPT), which will allow you to work up to 12 months in a field related to the program you studied.
+You can apply for OPT while pursuing your program (pre-completion OPT) or after you complete your program and graduate (post-completion OPT).
 If you are a STEM graduate, you can request two additional years of work in a related field.
 If you do not have a F-1 extension, you will have to leave the US within 60 days after your graduation.

 J-1 Visa